Things to do in Faro

 25. The Benagil Caves at the Algarve coastline

-The Benagil Caves are one of the most visited places in the Algarve and one of the most famous landmarks.
-The cave is known as Benagil Cathedral, and you can only get there by boat or kayak.
-If you want to visit Benagil, it´s best to book this ahead of time to ensure your spot.
+If you want to visit Benagil, booking this ahead of time is best to ensure your spot.
 If you like to see the cave with fewer people, you can enjoy a kayak tour around sunrise to ensure there aren’t many people yet.

 26. A buggy, quad or jeep tour